 We Tried Mouth Tape for Sleep for 2 Weeks: This Was Our Experience

-After hearing all the buzz on social media about mouth taping for sleep, we Mattress Nerd editors, Loren and Becca, tried it for ourselves.
-We slept with mouth tape for two weeks straight to see whether or not we would experience an improvement in our sleep quality—or any other benefits in general.
+After hearing all the buzz on social media about mouth taping for sleep, our editors, Becca and Loren, tried it for themselves.
+They slept with mouth tape on for two weeks to see whether or not it would improve their sleep quality—or if they noticed any other benefits in general.

 What Is Mouth Taping?

 Mouth taping for sleep is exactly what it sounds like: taping your mouth shut while you go to sleep.
 The theory is that this will keep you from mouth-breathing at night.
 Exclusively breathing through your nose has a lot of benefits.
-It helps prevent bad breath, strengthens your immune system, helps with snoring, and can aid in regulating your breath.
+It helps prevent bad breath, may help strengthen your immune system, may help with snoring, and may aid in regulating your breath.

 A 2022 preliminary study found that mouth taping improved snoring and reduced the severity of sleep apnea in some mouth breathers.
 Since it hasn’t been widely studied, more research has to be done for these findings to be conclusive.

 Moreover, you shouldn’t just use any adhesive you find around the house as mouth tape—this could cause skin irritation, allergic reactions, or other side effects.
 If you want to try out mouth taping, make sure you get tape that is meant to go on your mouth as you sleep.

 Watch Becca and Loren’s full experience as they wore mouth tape every night for two weeks.

 Becca’s Experience, In Her Own Words

 I’m all for a good health and wellness experiment.
 Trust me, I’ve tried just about every TikTok trend out there.
 I’ve heard a few people talking about mouth taping before, but mainly for snoring, which has never been a concern of mine.
 But the more and more I heard about the other benefits, like increased energy and better oral health, my interest was piqued.